 According to a recent survey by the Pew Research Center, one third of adults in America read books both in print and by digital device, such as a Kindle.
 A typical American adult reads approximately five books per year.
-While that figure might seem low to a voracious reader, there’s hope for the future of books, as people between the ages of 18 and 29 are reading more books on average than other age groups, including their Boomer and GenX parents.
+That figure might seem low to a voracious reader, but there’s hope for the future of books, as people between the ages of 18 and 29 are reading more books on average than other age groups, including their Boomer and GenX parents.

 Read Shop — Vinings